house-of-giants/sheryl-glubok/src/films/lily-n-rose.md

 ![](/images/lily-n-rose-1.jpg)

 I knew we had something special just making our pitch video for the Seed & Spark campaign.
 It helped us create a dedicated community that is still with us today.
-Check it out [here](https://vimeo.com/214587886) for a bit of 80s nostalgia care of [5280s, A Totally Awesome Shop.](http://the80sareawesome.com/)
+Check it out [here](https://vimeo.com/214587886) along with a bit of 80s nostalgia care of [5280s.](http://the80sareawesome.com/)

 I feel like this is the film where it all came together: desire, craft, resources, and belief.
 Producer Sterling Cook and I have had so much joy sharing this film with festival audiences from east to west, from Toronto to Killarney.
 Many a teary eyed viewer has come up after a screening at being reminded of their childhood best friend.
 One older woman’s image burns particularly bright in my mind.
 “Thank you,” she said, "for helping me heal."